nayyyhaa/inNotion/README.md

 # inNotion
-React based Inspirational quotes website.
+Inspirational quotes website made with <3 in  VanillaJs, HTML & CSS.